 Our members' demand for energy is influenced by seasonal weather conditions.
-Historically, our peak sales have occurred during the months of June through August.
-Even so, summer sales historically have been lower when weather conditions are milder and higher when weather conditions are more extreme.
+Historically, higher demand has occurred during summer and winter months than in spring and fall months.
+Even so, summer and winter demand historically has been lower when weather conditions are milder and higher when weather conditions are more extreme.
+A variety of factors affect our members' decisions whether to purchase their increased seasonal demand from us.
+See "MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATION -Results of Operations - Factors Affecting Results."
 While changing weather patterns, whether resulting from greenhouse gas emissions or otherwise, could, under certain circumstances, alter seasonal weather patterns, predictions of future changes in weather patterns are inherently speculative, and we can not make accurate conclusions about seasonality related to changes in weather patterns.
 Our energy revenues recover energy costs as they are incurred and also fluctuate month to month.
 Capacity revenues reflect the recovery of our fixed costs, which do not vary significantly from month to month; therefore, capacity charges are billed and capacity revenues are recognized in substantially equal monthly amounts.